M4GNV5/PointerScript/README.md

 typeof msg == type<native>;
 ```

 There is no 'number' type like in Javascript.
-We have both 'int' and 'float'.
+We have both `int` and `float`.
-'int' is a 64 bit singed integer while 'float' is a IEEE 64 bit double precision floating point number.
+`int` is a 64 bit singed integer while `float` is a IEEE 64 bit double precision floating point number.
 Note that this is different to most other languages.
-When you want the 32bit single precision float (e.g. when defining statically typed struct member) use 'single'.
+When you need 32bit single precision floats use `single`.
 ```javascript
 typeof nums[0] == type<int>;
 typeof nums[3] == type<float>;
 ```

-you can convert types using cast<...>
+you can convert types using `cast<...>``
 ```javascript
 nums[3] = cast<int>nums[3]; //sets nums[3] to 31
 ```
-for a reinterpret cast use as<...> (e.g. `as<native>nums`)
+for a reinterpret cast use `as<...>` (e.g. `as<native>nums`)

 Now lets actually use a C function, in thise case `qsort` for sorting the array `nums` (see `man 3 qsort` for more information about `qsort`).
 We pass 4 arguments:
-- 'nums' is the array created above
+- `nums` is the array created above
-- 'sizeof nums' is the length of the array (aka 4)
+- `sizeof nums` is the length of the array (aka 4)
-- 'VARSIZE' is a constant that holds the size of a variable (should be 16 bytes)
+- `VARSIZE` is a constant that holds the size of a variable (should be 16 bytes)
-- 'compar' is a pointerscript function that will be passed like a normal C function pointer
+- `compar` is a pointerscript function that will be passed like a normal C function pointer

 ```javascript
 function compar(a, b)